duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ## Why Templates Are Great

 Templates save a lot of work: they allow contributors to focus on great results.
+Many Instant Answer frontends can be created entirely by setting various display options and item data, with no HTML.

 Additionally, Instant Answers that use templates are automatically compatible with future design improvements, with zero extra work.

 ## How Templates Work

-Spice Instant Answers can return either a **single result** or **multiple results**.
-It makes sense to display them differently, and Spice Instant Answers help you do that.
+Fundamentally, Spice Instant Answers can return either a **single result** or **multiple results**.
+Of course, it makes sense to display them differently, and Spice Instant Answers account for both.

 On the [Spice frontend](https://duck.co/duckduckhack/spice_displaying) you can specify two separate templates:

 - `item` template
 - `detail` template

+The Spice framework automatically chooses which template to display, based on how many results there are to show.

 Additionally, when displaying multiple results, you can allow users to drill down without leaving the page.
 For that, you can optionally specify a third template:

 - `item_detail` template

-The Spice framework automatically chooses which template to use, based on how many results there are to show, or click behavior.

 Here is an example of multiple results being returned, hence using the template specified for `item`: